jallanxjallan/onemanairforce/adaptation/scenes/bob_lands_on_beach.md

 name: Bob Lands On Beach
 status: synopsis
 xdate: True
+location: Cilotok
 ---
 Bob Freeberg lands his unmarked
-Dakota cargo plane on remote Cilotok beach in southwest Java, the huge aircraft shuddering to a stop a few meters from a rocky bluff.
+Dakota cargo plane on this remote beach in southwest Java, the huge aircraft shuddering to a stop a few meters from a rocky bluff.
 Villagers appear, marveling at this colossus from the sky.
 They are friendly and offer Bob and his two Filipino crew members food and a